Lake Enforcement Unit

 The primary patrol vessels utilized are the custom-built enclosed cabin 27 ft SAFE boats equipped with the latest communication and navigational equipment for year-round emergency response in any weather condition.
 The unit also operates 21ft center console boats that can be easily trailered and deployed on any of the lakes as needed.

 Every officer on the unit is EMT certified in order to provide an advanced level of care when medical emergencies arise on the water.
 Each patrol vessel is equipped with a defibrillator, emergency medical supplies and equipment to ensure prompt medical treatment is provided on the lake.

-The Lake Patrol also participates in yearly Nuclear Regulatory Commission training and testing for lake evacuation in the event of a nuclear emergency, and Charlotte-Mecklenburg is currently designated as the lead agency in the Nuclear Emergency Contingency Plan.
+Officers assigned to the Lake Enforcement Unit participate in the yearly Nuclear Regulatory Commission training and testing for lake evacuation in the event of a nuclear emergency.
+Charlotte-Mecklenburg is designated the lead agency in the Nuclear Emergency Contingency Plan.